 French cuisine is renowned the world over as being some of the best.
 Tasting Week is a culinary celebration that offers the chance to sample some of Paris’ finest food at special rates.

 Many of the city’s top eateries present special menus at discounted prices and great value offers.

 There is one item every traveller NEEDS.
 Some travellers don’t even know they need it, but those travellers need it more than anyone.

 What is this forgotten essential of the backpacker-life?
 SPOILERS!
 Guess you’ll just have to click the button to find out. 😉Find Out What It Is!

 When to Visit Paris – A Month by Month Breakdown

-If by now you haven’t settled on the best time to visit Paris, we’ve compiled a month-by-month guide to help you choose what works best for you.
+If by now you haven’t settled on the best time to visit Paris, I’ve compiled a month-by-month guide to help you choose what works best for you.